adamchainz/pelican_novapost/content/git-history-matters.rst

 Optionally clean long-term history
 ==================================

-Some people feel that, six month later, granularity is no longer valuable.
+Some people think that, six month later, granularity is no longer valuable.
 You may setup a script that automatically cleans "old" history.
 As an example, you could squash or delete commits in feature branches and keep only commits in master (usually merge commits).